Bundee Aki: Ireland career

 in the 2021 Six Nations Championship on 20 March.

 He was called up to be part of the Irish squad for the 2023 Six Nations, which Ireland went on to win their fourth Grand Slam.
 In August 2023, he was selected to be in Ireland's World Cup squad ahead of the 2023 World Cup in France.
 Throughout the tournament he equalled the record for the most tries scored by an individual player for Ireland in a single world cup campaign, equalling the record set by Keith Earls with a total of five which he achieved at the 2011 tournament.
 He was one of four players nominated for Player of the Tournament following the completion of the World Cup.
 In January 2024, Aki was named the Guinness Rugby Writers of Ireland Men's Players of The Year.

 The Ireland squad for the 2024 Six Nations were announced in January, with Bundee being included.
 He received significant praise from the Evening Standard for his performances against Wales in a 31–7 victory for Ireland on 24 February.
 In November 2024, having lost his place in the side for a fixture against Argentina to Robbie Henshaw, he returned to the side for Ireland's 2024 Autumn Nation Series fixture against Fiji.
 He went on to score a try and win player-of-the-match as Ireland won 52–17.

 In February 2025, he scored a try in the opening round of the 2025 Six Nations in a 27–22 win against England.

+Initially named in the 2026 Six Nations squad for Ireland, Aki was dropped from the squad after a misconduct complaint relating to his behaviour towards referee Eoghan Cross at a provincial match against Leinster on 24 January.
+He was given a four game ban and as a consequence, missed the first three games of the 2026 Six Nations.